cardano-foundation/CIPs/CIP-treasury-contribution/CIP-treasury-contribution.md

 ## Summary

-Application of Treasury fraction (tau parameter) to actual distributed rewards instead of the whole epoch reward pot
+Application of Treasury fraction (tau parameter) calculation to actual distributed rewards instead of the whole epoch reward pot

 ## Abstract